Monday Matter (on a Tuesday)

-Your weekly Foreign Bodies roundup
+Your biweekly Foreign Bodies roundup

-Every Monday, I send subscribers and gift recipients of immigrant mental health and storytelling newsletter Foreign Bodies stories I recently inhaled and adored.
+Every other Monday, I send subscribers and gift recipients of immigrant mental health and storytelling newsletter Foreign Bodies stories I recently inhaled and adored.
 This is also a chance to do some housekeeping and give shout-outs and all that jazz.

 First things first

 A little housekeeping

 Hi, readers.
 Sorry for sending this roundup out so late; yesterday’s scheduled post was a glitch and only went out to a handful of you.
 You know how something small like this will go wrong and it just feels like the rotten cherry on top of a dirty laundry pile?
 That’s where I’m at right now, not even ten feet from the overflowing laundry hamper that’s been taunting me ever since I returned from back-to-back trips.
 I’m in this headspace where a good part of me feels inspired, prepared, mentally apt.
 I’m reading and writing and smiling a lot more.
 And then, usually in the early mornings or late at night, I’ll feel the smoky cloud beneath me, then suffocating me all around, reminding me I haven’t made enough room to process the onslaught of violence, terror, grief of recent days, weeks, years.
 And then it pours.
 I’m tired of not knowing what to say when we’re struck with the same injustices again and again and again and again.
 So if your misery just wants some company, I’ll be sitting on this dark cloud right beside you.

 One song to groove to, cry to, drive to and share

 This week’s pick, recommended by reader Jennah S., is Japanese electronic music band Yellow Magic Orchestra (or YMO).
 As pioneers of synthpop, a genre which emerged at the start of the 1980s, the group has been described as “the original cyberpunks.”